estunz/EvLG2022/README.md

 # EvLG2022
-R code and Python scripts utilized for data filtering and genotype-environment association and landscape genomics analyses in Stunz et al., 2022
+R code and Python scripts for running the Stacks pipeline and genotype-environment association and landscape genomics analyses in Stunz et al., 2022

 Hello!